Samuel-2552/ARIOT/README.md

 # ARIOT
-AR and IoT enabled Device
+AR and IoT enabled Device using Unity and Vuforia Engine.

 # Try it Out!
 You can try out our apk and see the result.